-After fire, Utah town celebrates July 4 sans fireworks
+After Fire, Utah Town Celebrates July 4 Sans Fireworks

-In a photo provided by Bret Howser, firefighters and volunteer firefighters in the town of Brian Head, Utah, pose for a photo at a July Fourth pancake breakfast put on by residents Tuesday, July 4, 2017.
-Local firefighters have been fighting a wildfire that forced the evacuation of the town for nearly two weeks.
+The southern Utah ski resort town of Brian Head is holding a more subdued July Fourth celebration days after a nearly two-week evacuation from a wildfire was lifted and residents were allowed to return.
+In a photo provided by Bret Howser, people attend a pancake breakfast in Brian Head, Utah on Tuesday, July 4, 2017, that volunteers and residents put on for local firefighters who've been fighting a wildfire that forced the evacuation of the town for nearly two weeks.

 Add your comments below